confluentinc/ksql/docs/how-to-guides/use-a-custom-timestamp-column.md

 );
 ```

-Insert some events with millisecond timestamps.
+Insert some rows with millisecond timestamps.

 ```sql
 INSERT INTO s4 (